Rhode Island College

 Rhode Island College is pleased to make available a Student Health Insurance Program for its students.
 A summary describing the benefits of this plan can be found on the left hand side of this page.

-All full-time undergraduate degree students, pre-registered for nine (9) or more credit hours at the end of the initial Fall (July 8, 2016) or Spring (December 5, 2016) billing periods are automatically enrolled in this plan, and the cost of the insurance will be included on your tuition bill.
+All undergraduate degree students, pre-registered for nine (9) or more credit hours at the end of the initial Fall (July 8, 2016) or Spring (December 5, 2016) billing periods are automatically enrolled in this plan, and the cost of the insurance will be included on your tuition bill.
 If the insurance cost is not included on your bill, you are not automatically enrolled.
 If you are currently insured under another policy and do not wish to have coverage under the college plan, you may waive out of the program.

 To Waive the College Health Insurance